devnull-cz/unix-linux-prog-in-c-labs/2023/labs-2023-10-30/assignments.md

 The main process should wait for all the children to complete.

-Verify all output went to file file "`output`".
+Verify all output went to the file "`output`".
 Also make sure any errors printed to `stderr` by `wc` are printed to the console (e.g. when `wc` does not have sufficient permissions to read the file).

 # File I/O